Skip to content

 Why this won’t be fixed by a better model

 When I lined the misses up next to the hits, the uncomfortable bit was clear: all four wrong answers wore the same face as the right ones: same format, same tone, same citations.
-There’s no flicker of doubt to catch, because the tool doesn’t have the doubt.
-It generates the wrong number the same way it generates the right one, by predicting what a plausible answer looks like.
+There’s no flicker of doubt to catch, because the tool doesn’t have the doubt; it generates the wrong number the same way it generates the right one, by predicting what a plausible answer looks like.
 When the real number is in its training or wired to a live feed, plausible and true are the same thing.
 When it isn’t, plausible is all that’s left, and plausible is what you get.

 The two checks I run